ComedicChimera/chai/README.md

 iteration of the compiler but in general the flow is as follows:

 1. Source Text
-2. Untyped AST
-3. Typed AST
+2. Typed AST
-4. Unoptimized MIR
-5. Optimized MIR
+3. Chai MIR
-6. LLVM IR
+4. LLVM IR

-with some boundary blurring between the typed and untyped AST

 ## <a name="development"> Development